How do I join?

-- Individual subscription to the Journal of International and Comparative Social Policy, Journal of Social Policy and Social Policy and Society (both published in collaboration with Cambridge University Press).
+- Individual subscription to the Journal of International and Comparative Social Policy, Journal of Social Policy and Social Policy and Society (all published in collaboration with Cambridge University Press).

 - Receipt of Social Policy Review, published annually: an edited collection of articles reviewing developments and debates in social policy in the UK and internationally.

 - Opportunities to join and participate in SPA groups, networks and events.

 - Discounts on subscriptions to other leading academic journals: Journal of European Social Policy, Journal of Poverty and Social Justice, Policy and Politics, Social Policy and Administration and Global Social Policy.

-- Discounted registration for the annual international Social Policy Association conference, which attracts social policy academics and researchers from the UK and other countries.
-The conference provides an important opportunity to engage with the latest developments in the discipline.
+- Discounted registration for the annual international Social Policy Association conference, which attracts social policy academics and researchers from the UK and internationally.

 - Reciprocal arrangements with other learned societies: SPA members can attend the British Sociological Association conference and Social Research Association events at a reduced rate, and can join APPAM (Association for Public Policy Analysis and Management) at a reduced price.